eclipse-hono/hono/tests/readme.md

 ### Running the Tests with the Device Connection service component

 By default, the integration tests are run using the Command Router service component.
-In order to use the Device Connection service component instead, the `device-connection-service` maven profile can be activated:
+In order to use the Device Connection service component instead, the `hono.commandrouting.mode` Maven property needs to be set to value `dev-con-service`:

 ```sh
 mvn verify -Prun-tests -Dhono.commandrouting.mode=dev-con-service